 Add date range restrictions to use the most recent data.

-In the MQA Stage, include at least two known contacts and leads with at least 20 Marketing Engagement Minutes.
-By configuring the MQA Stage with this additional condition, your sales team can reach out to known people in qualified accounts.
+In the MQA stage, include at least two known contacts and leads with at least 20 Marketing Engagement Points.
+By configuring the MQA stage with this additional condition, your sales team can reach out to known people in qualified accounts.